marektichy/trits-core/README.md

 ### Distributing the winnings

-1\) If the winning arm is **G**, the entire total goes to the **Bank**
+1\) If the winning arm belongs to the bank, the entire total goes to the **Bank**

+**OR**

-2\) Triple nominal is send to the seeded.
+2\) The triple of the nominal is send to the seeder

-3\) The rest goes to the winner
+3\) The rest on the table goes to the winner

 The Bank and the Dashboard
 ==========================

 The Trits game is fully transparent - meaning that each game can be completely backtracked by inspecting the IOTA Tangle.
-The assignment of the Bank's arm and dice throws are done in a <a href="https://en.wikipedia.org/wiki/Provably_fair">provably fair</a> manner .
+The assignment of the Bank's arm and dice throws are done in a <a href="https://en.wikipedia.org/wiki/Provably_fair">provably fair</a> manner.

 The Bank maintains the incentives – it keeps the game going.
 It’s not there to make a profit.